-A conservatory has been built to the front of the property.
+A conservatory has been built to the front of the property and a games room attached to the rear of the garage, however, these alterations appear to be of an historic nature.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.